perryism/retrieve_cat/README.md

 Provide a text file and the config created from the previous step, we will create a vector store and store the embeddings.

 <pre>
-python -m retrieve_cat.cli.main index -s data/benefits.txt -c benefit.yaml
+python -m retrieve_cat.cli.main index -c benefit.yaml
 </pre>

 # Chat